 give weight and currency to the foolish notion which some have

 diligently propagated, but for which Mr Darwin was not responsible, that

 there is a necessary conflict between a knowledge of Nature and a

 The creationist's view that evolution did not take place and that God

-literally created the world in seven days, is much quoted in the science vs religion argument.
-But this is not a belief held by the
+literally created the world in seven days, is much quoted by scientists arguing against the ignorance of religion.
+But creationism is not a belief held by the

 majority of Christians.

 I remember finding out that a teacher at the catholic